geo-frontend/nlmaps/README.md

 ## What it's for

-The `nlmaps` JavaScript libary allows you to create layers for Leaflet, Google Maps, Mapbox, or OpenLayers pre-configured to use the BRT Achtergrondkaart layers.
+The `nlmaps` JavaScript library allows you to create layers for Leaflet, Google Maps, Mapbox, or OpenLayers pre-configured to use the BRT Achtergrondkaart layers.
 You don't need to figure out the tile URLs yourself.
 To make it even easier, it automatically detect which map library you're using and creates a map pre-loaded with one of the BRT Achtergrondkaart layers.

 ## Usage example